AI-for-Education/global-proficiency-framework/README.md

 ## Assessing GPF Reading Skills

-The purpose of carefully defining this structured heirarchy of skills is to inform assessment and better understand student reading acheivements.
+The purpose of carefully defining this structured heirarchy of skills is to inform assessment and better understand students level of literacy.
 The GPF document includes example assessment items to illustrate how each skill would be assessed.
-However, the GPF is not a test instrument; most skills have only one or two example items, and some skills don't have any.
+However, the GPF is not a test instrument; most skills have only one or two example questions, and some skills don't have any.
 These are illustrative examples to help expert raters align or design assesments for the specific GPF skills, so results from different contexts and countries can be compared (for example, percentage of students at grade 4 who meet or exceed a certain skill).

 ### GPF example assessments